All Episodes

 And you only get it one time, at least on this earth.

-You only get it one time, and every minute that's gone you can't get back.
+And every minute that's gone, you can't get back.

 And this is where the research comes in because that three to five year diagnosis contains with it a chance that it'll improve during that three to five years because all the money that's being raised that enables all the research to take place.

-And I marvel at every everybody I've known who has been diagnosed with uh blood cancer, some other kind of cancer, they rally and they try to assure everybody else not to worry about them.
+And I marvel at everybody I've known who has been diagnosed with blood cancer, some other kind of cancer, they rally and they try to assure everybody else not to worry about them.

 My mother was that way.